 Despite the global, technological, and economic changes that have occurred in the last half century, much at WWE has remained constant.
 WWE’s emphasis on public works and service to the community continues to be a focus.

 Each year has brought new challenges and achievements.
-According to Lorenz, “Fifty years was just the beginning.”
-Strong and vibrant offices are maintained in Glenwood Springs, Colorado (managed by Vice President Jonathan Kelly and established 45 years ago) and Durango, Colorado (managed by Vice President Peter Foster and established about 20 years ago).
+According to Lorenz, “Fifty-five years was just the beginning.”
+Strong and vibrant offices are maintained in Glenwood Springs, Colorado (managed by Vice President Jonathan Kelly and established in 1971) and Durango, Colorado (managed by Vice President Peter Foster and established in 1990).
 Surface water hydrology and stormwater drainage assignments are overseen by Vice President Andrew Earles, WWE’s groundwater program is directed by Vice President Gary Witt, Water Rights are directed by Vice President Patricia Flood, and Water Policy and Regulation are directed by Vice President Jane Clary.